ZeframLou/ZLRSACrypto/README.md

 ZLRSACrypto
 ===========

-ZLRSACrypto is an easy-to-use RSA library with many utilitie functions.
+ZLRSACrypto is an easy-to-use RSA library with many utility functions.

 ###Encryption and decryption without key files
 ZLRSACrypto allows you to generate keypairs and use them instantly,instead of dealing with files.